Mexico's Pemex says protests cause 'critical' border city fuel shortage

+* CIMIC pulls out of building power station to supply Ichthys LNG

-MEXICO CITY Mexico's oil company, Pemex, is struggling to supply gas stations around the northern border city of Mexicali because of a blockade at a storage site, part of sometimes violent protests and looting over a gasoline price hike.
+MEXICO CITY Jan 10 Mexico's oil company, Pemex, is struggling to supply gas stations around the northern border city of Mexicali because of a blockade at a storage site, part of a wave of sometimes violent protests and looting over a gasoline price hike.

-In a post on Twitter on Tuesday afternoon, Pemex said its ability to supply gas stations in Mexicali, across the border from California, had reached "critical levels" because of the blockade of its local storage plant.
+In a post on its Twitter page, Pemex said its ability to supply gas stations in Mexicali, just across the border from California, had reached "critical levels" because of the blockade of its key local storage plant.

-"No gas stations have any inventory," said Rodrigo Llantada, president of the regional chapter of industry chamber Coparmex.
-He said the blockade began last Wednesday.
+"No gas stations have any inventory," said Rodrigo Llantada, president of the regional chapter of industry chamber Coparmex, adding the blockade began on Wednesday.

 Protests since the Jan.
-1 double-digit fuel price spike have exposed anger with President Enrique Pena Nieto over rising living costs fanned by a slump in the peso currency after Republican Donald Trump's U.S. presidential victory.
+1 double-digit fuel price spike have exposed deep anger with President Enrique Pena Nieto over rising living costs fanned by a slump in the peso currency following Republican Donald Trump's U.S. presidential victory.

-Pena Nieto said last week that the price increase was a "responsible" measure taken by the government in line with international oil prices.
-Government-set fuel prices in Mexico rose between 14 percent and 20 percent ahead of a gradual, year-long price liberalization the Pena Nieto administration promised to implement this year.

-Protesters have looted dozens of gas stations and supermarkets across Mexico.
+Protesters have looted dozens of gas stations and supermarkets across the country.
 Nearly 2,000 people have been arrested for suspected involvement in related property damage and violence.

-Coparmex's national head on Tuesday asked the federal government to put additional gas price hikes on hold, saying that it should instead make meaningful budget cuts.

-Gustavo de Hoyos also criticized an agreement Pena Nieto signed with some business leaders on Monday to tame inflation, saying the government was blaming business for its own errors.

 On Saturday, a truck drove into a line of federal police, injuring five, during clashes at another blockaded storage terminal in Baja California, while local media reported that shots were fired during protests on Sunday in the city of Nogales, across the border from Arizona.

-The government has defended the price increase as necessary to end subsidies on fuels through a gradual, year-long price liberalization that will free up resources for social spending.
+The government has defended the hike as necessary to end subsidies on fuels through a gradual, year-long price liberalization that will free up resources for social spending.

 Multinationals in the Baja California city manufacture everything from Coca-Cola drinks to Apple smartphone chips and sections of Boeing's latest jet airliners.